ParamjitBaweja/ParamjitBaweja/README.md

 - Interests: Science, Tech, DIY.
-- I have an unrealistic dream to become a full-stack roboticist.😌
+- I have an unrealistic dream to become a full-stack roboticist building end-to-end robotic systems.😌
 - Biomedical robotics.
 Path planning & controls for autonomous systems.
 - Hungry for collaborations on anything under the sun.
-(ML & AI preferred)
 - I'll get back to this line, later.😬